 I have chosen this distance and angle for the camera, because it results in a simple build with a good viewing angle, especially for the critical first layer.
 But if you don't agree, don't worry.
 Having the camera bracket sitting on a 8 mm in diameter socket, there will be more extensions in the future to place in between, like adapters for increasing the height and adjusting the viewing angle.
 And it should be also fairly ease for you to design your own extensions (see dimension drawing).
 If you do, please share them on Thingiverse!

-If you like to support me and my work, please consider to follow me
+If you like to support me and my work, please consider following me on:

-Sending a tip over Thingiverse will buy me some coffee to stay productive. :-)
+Sending a tip over Thingiverse is much appreciated and will provide me with coffee to stay productive.

 0.2 mm on a 0.4 mm nozzle